polkadot-fellows/RFCs/text/0057-stateful-multisig-pallet.md

 * Any multisig account owner can start a proposal on behalf of the multisig account.
 (Bob in the diagram)
 * Any multisig account owener can execute proposal if it's approved by enough owners.
 (Dave in the diagram)

-Detail-heavy explanation of the RFC, suitable for explanation to an implementer of the changeset.
-This should address corner cases in detail and provide justification behind decisions, and provide rationale for how the design meets the solution requirements.

 ### State Transition Functions

-All functions have rustdoc in the code.
+All functions have detailed rustdoc in [PR#3300](https://github.com/paritytech/polkadot-sdk/pull/3300).
 Here is a brief overview of the functions:

 * `create_multisig` - Create a multisig account with a given threshold and initial owners.
 (Needs Deposit)
 * `start_proposal` - Start a multisig proposal.
 (Needs Deposit)